elmer-garduno/minhashing/README.md

 metodos-minhashing
 ==================

-MapReduce locally sensitive hashing using minhashes.
+MapReduce Locality Sensitive Hashing using minhashes.

-This method is based on Broder '97 Syntactic Clustering of the _Web_ plus LSH as described on Rajaraman, Leskovec and Ullman 2012 and code originally found on org.apache.mahout.clustering.minhash.MinHashMapper available under the Apache License 2.0.
+This method is based on Broder '97 _Syntactic Clustering of the Web_ plus LSH as described on Rajaraman, Leskovec and Ullman 2012 and partially on code originally found on org.apache.mahout.clustering.minhash.MinHashMapper available under the Apache License 2.0.